Feast of Saint Mary Magdalene: Liturgy

-In the Roman Catholic Church, the Feast of Saint Mary Magdalene is celebrated on July 22 with proper liturgical texts.
-The Mass includes readings emphasizing her encounter with the risen Christ (John 20:1-2, 11-18) and her missionary role.
-The preface for the feast highlights her as the "Apostle to the Apostles," chosen to announce the Resurrection.
+Roman Catholicism

-The Gregorian propers for the feast, used in the Extraordinary Form of the Roman Rite, feature specific chants drawn from the Graduale Romanum.
-These include:
+In the Roman Catholic Church, the Feast of Saint Mary Magdalene is celebrated on 22 July with proper liturgical texts.
+The Mass includes readings emphasising her encounter with the risen Christ (John 20:1–2, 11–18) and her missionary role.
+The preface for the feast highlights her role as the "Apostle to the Apostles", chosen to announce the Resurrection.